 - NRI’s payment cannot be made by a resident holding Indian power of attorney.

-India being the fastest growing economy of the world, provides many opportunities for growth.
-NRIs must avail these opportunities by investing in the Indian financial market.
+India is the fastest growing economy in the world, provides many growth opportunities.
+NRIs must avail of these opportunities by investing in the Indian financial market.